JointlyTech/spyone/README.md

 ## What does it do?

 This script downloads any Git repository and extracts statistics from its commits.
 The resulting data is then sorted by commit count, and if there is a tie, by the sum of additions and deletions in descending order.
-The result is saved in a folder called `results/` with a self-explanatory name (`yyyy-m-dd-hh-mm-{repo-slug}-{days-to-cover}-{branch-name}.json`).
+The result is opened in your default browser and you're able to save it in any location on your computer.

 ## Usage